 - A Sabbatical cannot be taken during constituency meeting, camp meeting or any other required meeting.
 In addition, pastors cannot take a Sabbatical at least three months following the conclusion of an evangelistic series. - 2.
 Sabbatical cannot be taken within a year of retirement or as part of an exit plan while transferring to another conference.
 When a call is accepted the Sabbatical is terminated. - 3.
-The duration of the sabbatical is for six (6) weeks, which is defined as forty (45) continuous days.
-Available vacation time may be added to this time period. - 4.
-Executive Officers must take Sabbatical in two three-week segments.
-Vacation time cannot be added to Sabbatical. - 5.
+The duration of the sabbatical in 3 months.
+This time is to be uninterrupted. - 4.
+Executive Officers must take Sabbatical in two 6-week segments.
+Vacation time cannot be added to this time period. - 5.
 ADCOM may or may not grant a request.
 A Sabbatical is a privilege not an entitlement. - 6.
 Sabbaticals are subject to evaluation from administration as well as meeting all the prerequisites, including pastoral tenure. - 7.
 Full salary, travel budget, and benefits will continue to be given the employee while on Sabbatical.
-In addition, any accrued continuing education funds may be used for educational and professional growth pursuits.
+In addition, any accrued continuing education funds may be used for educational and professional growth pursuits. - 8.
+Annually, the Potomac Conference will provide twelve sabbatical openings for pastors who meet the qualifications. - 9.
+Pastors, who are approved for sabbatical, will receive a \$1,000 subsidy to be used for expenses leading to professional growth; i.e. registration fees, lodging, travel, and materials associated with a convention or seminar.
+Expense receipts must be submitted to the treasury department for the subsidy to be classified as non-taxable.
+Failure to provide such receipts will result in the funds being deemed taxable.